 GaHee Park's Cave People In a Modern World

-The Korea-born, Queens-based artist's latest solo show at Perrotin New York is an ode to the surreal, erotic lure of—where else?—private space.
+The Seoul-born, Queens-based artist's latest solo show at Perrotin New York is an ode to the surreal, erotic lure of—where else?—private space.

 Shadow Kiss (detail), 2020.
 Oil on canvas.
 Photographer: Guillaume Ziccarelli.
 Courtesy of the artist and Perrotin.